Build Your Own Web Server From Scratch In JavaScript Subscribe to get notified of new chapters and the book's release.

 HTTP/1.0: The Prototype

 The example above uses HTTP/1.0, which is an ancient version of HTTP.
-HTTP/1.0 doesn’t support multiple requests over a single connection at all, and you need a new connection for every requests.
-This is problematic because typical web pages depend on multiples extra resources such as images, scripts, or stylesheets; the latency of the TCP handshake makes HTTP/1.0 very suboptimal.
+HTTP/1.0 doesn’t support multiple requests over a single connection at all, and you need a new connection for every request.
+This is problematic because typical web pages depend on many extra resources, such as images, scripts, or stylesheets; the latency of the TCP handshake makes HTTP/1.0 very suboptimal.

 HTTP/1.1: Production-Ready & Easy-to-Understand

-This book will focus on HTTP/1.1, as it is still very popular and is used beyond web applications.
-Even software systems that have nothing to do with the web have adopted HTTP as the basis of their network protocol.
-For example, gRPC, a popular RPC framework, can be used over HTTP, and many company’s internal software services are accessed over HTTP.
+This book will focus on HTTP/1.1, as it is still very popular and easy to understand.
+Even software systems that have nothing to do with the Web have adopted HTTP as the basis of their network protocol.
+When a backend developer talks about an “API”, they likely mean an HTTP-based one, even for internal software services.

 Why is HTTP so popular?
-One possible reason is that it can be used as a generic request-response protocol, applications can reply on HTTP instead of inventing their own protocols.
-This makes HTTP a good target if you want to learn how to build network protocols.
+One possible reason is that it can be used as a generic request-response protocol; developers can reply on HTTP instead of inventing their own protocols.
+This makes HTTP a good target for learning how to build network protocols.

 HTTP/2: New Capacities